 “25 years on: the Rule of Law in Russia and the republics”

-The BEARR Trust is marking its 25th Anniversary by looking at key developments in our region over that period, and prospects for the future.
-This year’s Annual Lecture, kindly hosted once again by the European Bank for Reconstruction and Development (EBRD), One Exchange Square, London EC2A 2JN, was held on 7 June 2016.
+The BEARR Trust marked its 25th Anniversary by looking at key developments in our region over that period, and prospects for the future.
+The Annual Lecture, kindly hosted once again by the European Bank for Reconstruction and Development (EBRD), One Exchange Square, London EC2A 2JN, was held on 7 June 2016.

 Professor Bill Bowring

 Bill Bowring teaches human rights and international law at Birkbeck College, University of London.
 His first degree was in Philosophy, from the University of Kent.
 He has been at Birkbeck since 2006.
 He previously taught at the University of East London, Essex University and London Metropolitan University.
 He is a Fellow of the Human Rights Centre, Essex University, and a visiting professor at Oxford University, Université de Paris X, Nanterre, and Northampton University.